 Car insurance statistics cite that liability, collision, and personal injury protection coverages can help protect you, your vehicle, or passengers in case of an accident.

-However, you can’t ignore the fact that having auto insurance is useful since, on the road, you can’t be in control all the time.
+You can’t ignore the fact that having auto insurance is useful since, on the road, you can’t be in control all the time.

 If you want to know what else auto insurance can do for you, you can find the latest statistics and trends below.